csuwildcat/csuwildcat.github.io/src/pages/about.md

 **Currently at Gemini** - Working on various products in the cryptocurrency and financial technology space.

-**Block (formerly Square)** - As Head of Decentralized Identity, I led initiatives to bring user-sovereign identity solutions to millions of users, focusing on blockchain-based identity systems and decentralized technologies.
+**Block (formerly Square)** - As Head of Decentralized Identity, I led initiatives to bring user-sovereign identity solutions to millions of users, focusing on decentralized identity systems and other liberating technologies.

 **Microsoft** - During my time at the Redmond giant, I worked on the Edge browser and founded the Decentralized Identity group, which later became what's now known as Entra Verified ID.
 I was deeply involved in creating standards, protocols, and products for the emerging space of self-sovereign identity and helped establish Microsoft's presence in the decentralized identity space.